cfagiani/gomosaic/README.md

 * Store index summary information including last index date so we can make indexers only look at things modiified since last index run
 * better data structure for index searches so we don't have to do so many comparisons
 * options regarding how we want to handle duplicates (allow/disallow, min separation, etc)
-* consider cropping on resize to prevent skew when making square tiles
+* resize should maintain aspect ratio and then center-crop when making tiles
 * refactor indexers to remove duplicate code
 * refactor photo api client

 #### Potential Enhancements:
 * use 3x3 value matrix for pixel values and find best match of that
-* optionally resize tiles? - will yield much faster runs
+* optionally resize and save tiles
-* center-crop after resize?
 * parallelize indexing